e079852/prestashop-docker-compose/README.md

 8. Visit the store (http://localhost) to run transactions.

 NB.
 In the UAT environment, the currency configured in your store must match the currency of the onboarded merchant at Simplify.com

+## Troubleshooting

+If you get the following error:

+"NOTE: You're missing your loopback alias.
+Runthe docker/simplify/bin/add_alias.
+You need that for mylocal to work"

+run the script as described.